If you’re wondering if you can claim life insurance premiums as a business expense, the answer (like many tax questions) is, “It depends.”

 If you, as a business owner, are the direct or indirect beneficiary of the life insurance policy, you can’t deduct your life insurance as a business expense.
 If you’re self-employed and would like to deduct your life insurance premiums as a business expense, it’s not possible, as the IRS prohibits that practice.

-Compare The Best Life Insurance Rates For Your Business
+Get the Best Life Insurance for Your Business

 There are some cases where a business can claim life insurance premiums as an expense.
 However, depending on the intent of the policy, you may not want to claim the expense.